Greek, German ministers clash as ECB snub hits Athens' banks

 Varoufakis had pleaded in vain with ECB President Mario Draghi on Wednesday to maintain normal funding for Greek banks over several months while Athens negotiates a debt deal.

-The ECB has given the Greek central bank a green light to provide the country's banks with up to 60 billion euros in emergency liquidity if needed, two people familiar with the matter said.
+The ECB has given the Greek central bank a green light to provide the country's banks with up to 60 billion euros (45 billion pounds) in emergency liquidity if needed, two people familiar with the matter said.
 The ECB declined comment.

-Without bailout funding, Greece faces a budget shortfall of at least 9 billion euros ($10.33 billion) this year since tax revenues are running below forecast, it has renounced some privatization proceeds and it has made uncosted new spending promises.
+Without bailout funding, Greece faces a budget shortfall of at least 9 billion euros this year since tax revenues are running below forecast, it has renounced some privatisation proceeds and it has made uncosted new spending promises.

-European Commission Vice President Valdis Dombrovskis said Athens must extend its current bailout program to gain time to negotiate a longer-term agreement.
+European Commission Vice President Valdis Dombrovskis said Athens must extend its current bailout programme to gain time to negotiate a longer-term agreement.

 EMERGENCY ROOM